-An option that many home shoppers overlook is building a brand-new home in an existing neighborhood that offers key features they want: good schools, a short commute to work, a well-developed sense of community and close proximity to cultural and entertainment options.
+An option many home shoppers overlook is building a brand-new home in an existing neighborhood that offers key features they want: Good schools, a short commute to work, a well-developed sense of community, and close proximity to cultural and entertainment options.

 How’s this possible when close-in neighborhoods tend to be fully built up, with no empty lots?
 You can find the answer across the country in places like the suburbs of Washington D.C., Chicago, New York, Boston, Austin, Los Angeles and Seattle.